open-telemetry/opentelemetry-collector-contrib/receiver/couchdbreceiver/README.md

 This receiver fetches stats from a couchdb server using the `/_node/{node-name}/_stats/couchdb` [endpoint](https://docs.couchdb.org/en/latest/api/server/common.html#node-node-name-stats).

-> :construction: This receiver is in **BETA**.
-Configuration fields and metric data model are subject to change.

 ## Prerequisites

 This receiver supports Couchdb versions `2.3+` and `3.1+`.